-The Bill mandates LGUs to provide evacuation centers, when requested by the Department, in anticipation of, during, and in the aftermath of emergencies, hazards and disasters.
+The Bill mandates LGUs to provide evacuation centers, when requested by the and disasters.
 In providing such evacuation centers, due regard shall be given to the most vulnerable and marginalized groups, respecting the dignity and culture of persons and using proportionate force in implementing such emergency measures.